cosmos/ibc/spec/ics-2-consensus-verification/README.md

 ```
 where
   * `Proof` is the commit proof used by `Consensus.Verifier` to be verified
-  * `Base` is the new verify, if needed to be updated
+  * `Base` is the new verify, if it needs to be updated.
   * `Root` is the new `CommitmentRoot` which will replace the existing one

 ##### Verifier

 `Verifier` is a light client verifier proving `Header` depending on the `Commit`.
-It SHOULD prove far more efficiently than replaying `Consensus` logic
+Using the verifier SHOULD be far more computationally efficient than replaying `Consensus` logic
 for the given parent `Header` and the list of network messages, ideally in O(1) time.
 Defined as